Gear Meat Company: 20th century

 By 1905 the manure works was moved from Gear Island to the main plant on the Esplanade because the Gear Island site had problems with flooding, transport issues and odour problems affecting nearby housing areas.
 Between 1908 and 1917 the company sold parts of the Gear Island land.
 During World War 1 the company provided meat and other products such as wool and hides to the British government and made donations to patriotic funds and hospitals.
-During the Depression in the 1930s the company had its first year where it made a loss rather than a profit, it faced competition from other meat processing companies and there were worker strikes.
+During the Depression in the 1930s the company had its first year where it made a loss rather than a profit, facing competition from other meat processing companies and worker strikes.
 At the end of 1932 the company switched from the 'solo' butchering system, where one man killed and prepared each sheep or lamb, to the 'chain' system where each man did one task as the carcass moved along a conveyor belt.
 The chain system for beef was introduced in the 1960s.

 During World War 2 the company provided meat to the British and United States governments, and in 1940 it changed its name to the Gear Meat Company Limited.
 The purchase agreement with the British government ended after the 1953-54 killing season, and after this the company needed to find alternative markets.
 In 1959 the company began selling ewes to the Greek army and to Turkey.
 A deal with Israel saw the Israeli government send kosher slaughtermen to New Zealand to process beef for that country.

 Improvements were made to the plant in the late 1950s and 1960s, and the company was reorganised.
 Average profits more than doubled from 1960 to 1964.
 A record number of over one million sheep and lambs were killed during the 1967–68 season.
 During this period the company also increased its number of retail butcher shops.